mib-kamel/mongo-strict/README.md

 ### count(findOptionsObject)

-It will return the total number of documents apllies the where object.
+It will return the total number of documents applies the where object.

 ```JavaScript
 const usersCount = await userRepository.count({